The Challenge of Teaching Science

 Learning New Approaches to Teaching Science

 Running such discussions is challenging.
-Traditionally teachers have maintained tight control of the classroom discourse using a discursive form known as IRE: initiate by the teacher – generally with a question, followed by a response that is typically short or phrase-like from a single student which, in turn, is followed by an evaluation of the quality of the answer by the teacher.
+Traditionally teachers have maintained tight control of the classroom discourse using a discursive form known as IRE: initiated by the teacher – generally with a question, followed by a response that is typically short or phrase-like from a single student which, in turn, is followed by an evaluation of the quality of the answer by the teacher.
 This form of pedagogical discourse rarely goes beyond demanding much more than recall and is cognitively undemanding.
 Also, only one student has to answer while the other students in the class are relieved of the responsibility to do any cognitive work (Cazden, 2001; Lemke, 1990).
 Going beyond this model requires teachers to develop a classroom which uses a more productive form of discourse.
 But what does that look like?
 First, it means valuing students engaging in discussion.
 Second, it means learning the pedagogical moves to initiate such discussion, and third it requires teachers to learn the pedagogical strategies that support student discussion (Resnick, Michaels, & O’Connor, 2010).

 Design-Based Implementation Research to Investigate Supporting Teachers to Facilitate Argumentation-Based Classroom Discussion